-This simple quiche is made with tomato, eggs and cream whipped up with a little salt, pepper and nutmeg, and baked in a naturally gluten-free buckwheat pie crust.
+This gluten-free simple summer quiche is made with tomato, eggs and cream whipped up with a little salt, pepper and nutmeg, and baked in a naturally gluten-free buckwheat pie crust.

 The original version of this used soya milk rather than single cream.
 Soya milk mixes very well with eggs – it’s a good substitute for cream in these sorts of recipes.
 I don’t use soya milk anymore.
 Some people say overconsumption can cause hypothyroidism sometimes … I don’t know if that’s the case but I avoid it now.